 For many years complement testing was only performed at specialized laboratories with in-house hemolytic assays but the Wieslab® functional complement assays provided an easy to use ELISA enabling more laboratories to perform these tests.

-The format of the assay can be used with a wide variety of open systems, individual research protocols and automation.
+The format of the assays can be used with a wide variety of open systems, individual research protocols and automation.
 This has made the Wieslab® Complement assays much-appreciated by the biotech and pharma industry.

 The Svar complement functional assay solution is an ELISA based platform that enables determination of specific activity of all three pathways separately without interference from the others.